Clinical Pastoral Education

 1. Complete our online application form.

-2. Ask three people to serve as references for you and send them our online reference form.
-Your references will complete this form.
+2. Ask three people to serve as references.
+Send these three people our online reference form and and ask them to complete it.
+When your references submit the form, it will come directly to us.
 You should identify one reference from each of the following three categories:

 • Academic or educational